-The queen of all occlusive moisturizers is Aquaphor® Healing Ointment.
-It received 4.5 out of 5 stars on Amazon from more than 1,700 reviews.
+The queen of all occlusive moisturizers is Aquaphor® Healing Ointment with 4.5 out of 5 stars on Amazon and more than 1,700 reviews.
 It is an Amazon best seller and an “Amazon’s Choice.”
 On makeupalley.com Aquaphor® Healing Ointment is rated 4.7 out of 5 and, of 1,312 people, 93% would purchase it again.
 It retails for between $10 and $15 on Amazon and comes in a jar or a tube.
 Aquaphor® is good for dry to very dry skin but only as a night cream.
 Unless you have Sahara Desert skin that sucks up moisture as fast as you can apply it, you would not want to use this as a day cream.

 Humectants are ingredients that attract water to the outer layers of the skin, thus making it look “plumped up”.
 Glycerin is a common humectant, frequently used due to its low cost and high efficacy.
 Hyaluronic acid is another.
 Humectants may make the skin feel tacky.
-This is one of the reasons that cosmetic companies distinguish between day creams (with less concentration of humectant ingredients) and night creams: tacky skin is not necessarily a problem if you are going to be asleep for eight hours but it’s not great if you plan to apply makeup right after you moisturize.
+This is one of the reasons that cosmetic companies distinguish between day creams (with a lower concentration of humectant ingredients) and night creams.
+Tacky skin is not necessarily a problem if you are going to sleep but it’s not great if you plan to apply makeup right after moisturizing.
 Humectant ingredients are ideal for normal or oily skin types.
 Even if you are blessed with normal or oily skin, in our age group our skin still needs help with hydration.